Lunatic05/Lunatic05/README.md

 # 👨‍💻 About Me

 Hey!
 I’m **Avideepth**, also known as **Lunatic**.
-I’m currently pursuing my **MCA degree** and have a deep passion for **Cybersecurity, Ethical Hacking, and Malware Analysis**.
+I’m a **MCA graduate** with a deep passion for **Cybersecurity, Ethical Hacking, and Penetration Testing**.

-I enjoy identifying vulnerabilities, securing systems, analyzing malware behavior, and building stronger defensive strategies.
+I enjoy identifying vulnerabilities, securing systems, playing ctf challenges, and building tools and techniques.
 My interests span across both **offensive** and **defensive** security, with a focus on creating safer digital environments and continuously improving my technical skills.

 ---